algorithmica-org/algorithmica/content/english/hpc/pipelining/branching.md

 It's peak is at 50-55%, as expected: branch misprediction is the most expensive thing here.
 This graph is asymmetrical: it takes just ~1 cycle to only check conditions that are never satisfied (`P = 0`), and ~7 cycles for the sum if the branch is always taken (`P = 100`).

 An interesting detail is that this graph is not unimodal: there is another local minimum at around 85-90%.
 We spend ~6.15 cycles per element there, or about 10-15% faster compared to when we always take the branch, accounting for the fact that we need to perform less additions.
-Branch misprediction stop affecting performance at this point, because it happens, not the whole instruction buffer is discarded, but only the operations that were speculatively scheduled.
+Branch misprediction stops affecting performance at this point, because it happens, not the whole instruction buffer is discarded, but only the operations that were speculatively scheduled.
 That 10-15% mispredict rate is the equilibrium point where we can see far enough in the pipeline not to stall, but save 10-15% on taking the cheaper ">=" branch.

 Note that it costs almost nothing to check for a condition that never or almost never occurs.
 This is why programmers use runtime exceptions and base case checks so profusely: if they are indeed rare, they don't really cost anything.